-When we think we know, we limit
+When we think we know, we limit what’s possible.

-- We wouldn’t try a new way because we already think we know how
+- We wouldn’t try a new way because we already think we know how.

-- Creativity is severely limited and/or blocked
+- Creativity is severely limited and/or blocked.

-- New things wouldn’t be created
+- New things wouldn’t be created.

-- Sometimes incredible discoveries happen from so called “mistakes”
+- Sometimes incredible discoveries happen from so called mistakes.

-Visiting a different culture also demonstrates this point.
-When visiting a foreign land, you realize very quickly what you think you know about life does not apply!
-It also allows for you to try new things!
+Where can you create an unexpected result just by trying something other than what you think you already know?
+Just by going for it?
+Visiting a different culture demonstrates this point.
+When visiting a foreign land, you realize very quickly what you think you know about life doesn’t apply.
+It also allows for you to try new things without expectation!

-Here’s what inspired me!
+Here’s what inspired me into writing this chapter:

 A fellow blogger decided she wanted to grab a quick photo of her cat using a setting on her camera she wouldn’t normally use, a setting so low that it sometimes requires a tripod.
 She reasoned she didn’t have enough time to change the setting for fear of missing the opportunity.
 Normally, she wrote,

-It’s amazing how things like this happen – As Amy wrote, normally a photographer probably wouldn’t “think” to shoot a cat at that slow of a setting but with no time to switch the settings – a miracle occurred!!
+It’s amazing how things like this happen – As she wrote, normally a photographer probably wouldn’t “think” to shoot a cat at that slow of a setting but with no time to switch the settings – a miracle occurred!!
 Her daring made room for a new possibility.

 I invite you to check out Amy’s brilliant photo of Rusty!
 Amy’s Blog Post!